Dre Campbell Farm

 2. Neem Oil

-Extracted from the seeds of the neem tree, neem oil is a common organic pesticide used by backyard farmers worldwide.
+Neem oil, extracted from the seeds of the neem tree, is a common organic pesticide used by organic farmers worldwide.

-To use neem oil for Japanese beetles, combine 2 tablespoons of neem oil and a teaspoon of liquid soap with a gallon of water.
+To use neem oil for Japanese beetles, combine two tablespoons of neem oil and a teaspoon of liquid soap with a gallon of water.

-Use it to keep Japanese beetles off your roses, hibiscus, grape vines, and vegetable plants.
-Spray plants every 7 days while the pests are still active.
+Use it to keep Japanese beetles off your roses, hibiscus, grapevines, and vegetable plants.

 3. Row Covers

-Row covers prevent harmful pests from getting access to your crops.
+Row covers help prevent insect pests from gaining access to your crops.

 Following the installation manual, fix row covers over crops using plastic hoops or wooden frames for support.
-Next, secure the edges with staples to keep the critters off your plants.
+Secure the edges to keep the beetles off your plants.

 4. Beneficial Nematodes

-The nematodes can be dispersed into the soil using a watering can, and the best time to apply is early morning or evening when the sun is down.
+Disperse these nematodes into the soil using a watering can.
+The best time to apply them is early morning or evening when the sun is down.

 Also, moist conditions provide a conducive environment for beneficial nematodes to thrive.
-Therefore, it’s advisable to sprinkle enough water into the garden before and after the application.
+So, sprinkle enough water in the garden before and after the application.

 5. Diatomaceous Earth (DE)

-To use, sprinkle it on your plants and on the garden soil around your plants.
-You can also use food-grade DE inside the house, sprinkled directly on the bugs when they are visible.
+To use it, sprinkle it on your plants and the garden soil around them.
+You can also use food-grade DE inside the house, sprinkled directly on the beetles when they are visible.

-Alternatively, make a DIY Japanese beetle spray by combining 1 part DE with 4 parts water.
-Add to a spray bottle and use the solution to spray the pests.
-Once it dries out it will kill them.
+Alternatively, you can make a DIY Japanese beetle spray by combining one part DE with four parts water.
+Add the solution to a spray bottle to spray the pests.
+Once it dries, it will kill them.

 6. Soap and Water

-Spraying your plants and lawn with a little organic soap and water is an excellent way to get rid of Japanese beetles organically.
-All you need is four to five tablespoons of organic liquid soap and a gallon of water.
+Spraying your plants and lawn with soapy water is an excellent way to get rid of Japanese beetles organically.
+You only need four to five tablespoons of organic liquid soap and a gallon of water.

 Soapy water will suffocate and kill the beetles instantly.
 This home remedy also works on the larvae.